Skip to main content

 The aim of the group is to gain further insight into some of the issues Disabled people are facing at a local level, which can often be overlooked by sports sector organisations that operate at a national scale.
 This includes barriers surrounding access to physical activity, such as benefits and transport.

 We wanted to spotlight Disabled people’s experiences of activity and sport – very often, fitness can mean something different to us than it might to non-disabled people.
 We’re excited to share their stories and experiences in this series!
-First up is Rachel, speaking about her fell running experience, mental health and being active.
+Today we’re sharing Lee’s story of fitness, ADHD and learning confidence and discipline from activity.

 Isaac Samuels speaks about the importance of Disabled people's lived experience when shifting social care practices arou...